rugbyprof/5143-Operating-Systems/README.md

 - Projects will be written in C++ and Python depending on the project.
 - I don't teach the traditional OS course using slides and a linear progression through a text book.
 Instead I try to create projects that require a basic understanding of the underlying concept in order to implement the project.
 - Each project must run without error (some exceptions allowed).
 If they do not run, they will not be graded.
 Correctness is a different matter.
-Your projects will be graded by the class and myself during your presentation of your project implementation.
+- The majority of each project will be graded by the class and myself during your class presentation.
+I will review code and other components separately.
 - Some projects can be done in groups.
 I will dictate the max size of each group.
 If I dictate a max size of 3, don't ask for 4.
 If you are that worried about a friend, then make 2 groups of 2.
+- Occasionally some students prefer to work alone.
+And although this was my preferred method in grad school, I may insist that you join a group.
+- Each group member will also fill out a performance evaluation on their team members.
+Sadly there are occasions when a group member does nothing.
+I want to give you the tools to let me know.
 - Please read the *Academic Misconduct Policy & Procedures* below.
-Different cultures have differing opinions on what constitutes academic dishonesty, but we will be abiding by MSU's policy on academic dishonesty and plagiarism.
+Different cultures and countries have differing opinions on what constitutes academic dishonesty.
+To avoid any confusion, we will be abiding by MSU's policy on academic dishonesty and plagiarism.

 ### Presentations